 Similar to my work above, but without attempting to draw any relationships between the characters.

-Madness / Discovery of the dishonour of a loved one.
-Farhan is has gone insane and the discoverer.
-Yusef is the victim and the guilty one.
+Madness / Slaying of kin unrecognized.
+Ashton is has gone insane and a slayer.
+Evie is the victim and the unrecognized victim.

 Simple situation generation